spmfox/presentations/podman-quadlet-ansible/podman-quadlet-ansible.md

 ### Troubleshooting

 `/usr/lib/systemd/system-generators/podman-system-generator --user --dryrun`
-This command asks systemd to parse the Quadlet files, if it dumps a bunch of text with no errors then the parse was successful.
+This command asks systemd to parse the Quadlet files, when successful it will dump your Quadlets translated into systemd units.
+If it fails, there will be an error.

 ---
 ## Getting started with Quadlet